dido18/simpynet/README.md

- SymPyNet a simulator supporting teaching of computer networks
+#SymPyNet (spn) a simulator supporting computer networks teaching.

 The name SimPyNet is a composizion of three words that characterise the project:
 	- Simulator